xplenty/xplenty-api-doc-v2/sections/create-schedule.md

     ],
   }'
 ```
-Add multiple variables for a package and multiple packages.
+You can add multiple variables for a package and multiple packages.

 ### Response Example
 ```HTTP